Frances Allen: Early life and education

 Allen grew up on a farm in Peru, New York, near Lake Champlain, as the oldest of six children.
-Her father was a farmer, and her mother an elementary schoolteacher.
+Her father was a farmer, and her mother an elementary school teacher.
 Her early elementary education took place in a one-room school house a mile away from her home, and she later attended a local high school.

 She graduated from The New York State College for Teachers (now part of the University at Albany, SUNY) with a Bachelor of Science degree in mathematics in 1954 and began teaching school in Peru, New York.
-After two years, she enrolled at the University of Michigan and earned a Master of Science degree in mathematics in 1957.
+Allen taught math from algebra to trigonometry.
+She needed a Master's degree to earn a teaching certification, so after two years, she enrolled at the University of Michigan.
+She earned a Master of Science degree in mathematics in 1957.